micmarty/WildWorld-the-Game/README.md

 - PyCharm was my IDE

 ## ~~Rules~~
-no rules, it's a ~sandbox or ~simulation
+no rules, it's a sandbox or a simulation
 1. There are 9 creatures.

-2. Each one has its own attributes like:
+2. Each one has its own attributes, like:
-  - initiative - decide which organism can move first
+  - initiative - decides who moves first
 ```
-example: Fox is smarter so he moves first, then Turtle, etc.
+example: Fox is smarter, so he moves first, then Turtle, etc.
 ```

-  - strength - the stronger animal is, the more enemies it can defeat
+  - strength - the stronger the animal is, the more enemies it can defeat

-  - age - if there are two animals with the same initiative, the older one moves first.
+  - age - if there are two animals with the same initiative, older one moves first.

 **what animal species does:**

-  they move around, reproduce themself, kill each other, eat plants
+  they move around, reproduce themselves, kill each other and eat plants

 **what plants does**